Location | Travel | Lodging

 therapy program.
 In addition, specific topic areas may be selected by the participants for more in-depth exploration.

-Q: How many therapists participate in each Mentoring Weekend?
+Q: How many therapists participate in each Mentor Program?

-A: The workshop is designed for 2 or 3 participants.
+A: The Mentor Program is designed for a single participant